dashbird/site/content/blog/introduction-to-step-functions.md

 > Thank FSM Gods next time you drive through it safely.

-The FSM model ensures that, when a traffic light is about to go green for one direction, all the others turned red before. :traffic_light:
+The FSM model ensures that, when a traffic light is about to go green for one direction, all the others turned red before.

 It does that by managing `states` and `transitions`.
 Mark those two words.
 They're **pivotal**.

-Right, let's clarify. :bulb:
+Right, let's clarify.

 For one light to `transition` into the green `state`, all other lights must have `transitioned` to the red `state` before.
 Simple, right?